kennyb/captain-of-industry/coi-features.md

 - in new game on mouseover of the resource, put thr name and the quantity (ex.
 "Sand 110K")
 - in save/load game dialog, next to "+NEW SAVE" also add "Rename" -- which allows me to rename the save
 	- workaround is to click "Show in folder" button and rename it in windows explorer
-- notification when digger is complete in vehicle depot
+- notification when excavator is complete in vehicle depot
+- notification when truck assigned to box/bucket has no more jobs
-- press a button (f?) to override the "incompatible port"
+- press a button (f?) to override the "incompatible port" (also nice if it could override "start and end are connected to the same transport)
+- let fuel station trucks deliver fuel to fuel depot for building trucks (also delver to tanks and any other diesel request)
+- ability to drag trucks around in vehicle depot queue
+- ability to drag ports around in the materials sorter (the dropdown doesn't provide much info where the port is, and doesn't update until I deselect & reselect)
+- when a digger is picking next designation, pick the nearest one *based on path length*, cause sometimes they really drive quite a distance to go when sometimes an available designation is right next to them

 ### bigger things
 - inside of the island folder, save a replay file, which keeps track of every action the player makes.